Anh-V-N/AES-CTR/README.md

 # AES-CTR

 Simple python code to encrypt/decrypt file or text using AES-CTR mode.
-For encrypting text, 2 encrypted files, encrypted.bin and encrypted.hex, will be generated.
-For encrypting file, filename.bin and filename.hex
 The key used for encrypting will be display in the console.

 Example: